 In Race 2 Young got a much stronger start before the red flags were brought out due to a heavy accident at the rear of the grid, forcing the race to be restarted.
 In a shortened race after the restart, Young finished in 6th place, just shy of 5th placed current championship leader Pietro Fittipaldi.

 Young’s continual rise up the grid in each race was halted in Race 3 however when he hit the wall heavily on lap 3.
 The cause of the accident is presumed to be from a dusty exit kerb or more likely a suspected punctured tyre.
-The crash resulted in Dylan being sent to the medical centre with bruising & numbness to both knees but despite some pain, Young was declared fit to race in the final race of the round and the JA Motorsport & MRF team did an outstanding job to prepare a spare car in time for the last race given the substantial damage to Dylan’s no. 3 car.
+The crash resulted in Dylan being sent to the medical centre with bruising & numbness to both knees but despite some pain, Young was declared fit to race in the final race of the round.
+The JA Motorsport & MRF team did an outstanding job to prepare a spare car in time for the last race given the substantial damage to Dylan’s no. 3 car.

 Impressively, in a new car and having to start from the back of the grid after the accident, Young fought his way up to 7th place in Race 4 to solidify a strong weekend of consistent points finishes.

-Dylan was pleased with his overall performance, commenting, “I feel I’m starting to get back up to speed quicker & quicker with each round after having so many months out of the seat this year.
+“I feel I’m starting to get back up to speed quicker & quicker with each round after having so many months out of the seat this year.
 My engineer handed me a really well balanced car but the grid is so competitive however we are chipping away at that top 5 against the really strong drivers from Europe.
 It was unfortunate to have that accident in Race 3 as given the position I was in at the time I hit the wall and ultimately looking at the laptimes, I was targeting a 6th placed finish in that race like the previous race which would have given me pole position in the reverse grid race in the afternoon but it wasn’t to be.
 I can’t thank my engineer & mechanics at JA Motorsport & MRF enough for working their asses off to get me out for the last race and it was nice to climb right up the field.
 Now I can enjoy the break over Christmas and really get ready to take another step again for the final 4 races in India next month.
 Once again I also want to thank all my sponsors & it was great to finish the 2015 calendar year on a strong note!”

 Dylan’s 2015 season is supported by Melbourne Deluxe Property as a major sponsor with support sponsors including IntelliTrac, Besser & Co Estate Agent, Fillr, the Melbourne Watch Company, Secure Parking & Original Mobiles.